Ibru Organisation: Companies

-Family members
+Family

-The Ibru Dynasty is close with all members involved in the business.
-Cecilia Ibru led Oceanic Bank but she was arrested for a multi-billion dollar corporate fraud in 2010.
-She was sentenced and given a fine of $1.2B (£786m) in cash and assets Cecilia Ibru had started her career at this corporation.
+The Ibru dynasty is close-knit, with most members involved in the family business.
+Cecilia Ibru led Oceanic Bank before being indicted and arrested in 2010 in connection with a multi-billion dollar corporate fraud case.
+She was subsequently convicted and sentenced, with the court ordering forfeiture of cash and assets valued at $1.2B (£786m).
+Cecilia had started her career at this corporation.
+She later became involved in the administration of the Michael and Cecilia Ibru University in Delta State.

 Talking at Michael Ibru's 80th birthday celebration in January 2011, his eldest son Oskar said "The only thing I can say about my family is that we grew up as a team.
 We were like a bunch of broom sticks".

-Michael Ibru helped his brothers with their education, gave them stakes in the Ibru organization and helped them to branch out on their own.
+Michael Ibru helped his brothers with their education, gave them stakes in the Ibru Organisation and helped them to branch out on their own.
 Alex Ibru, chairman of Rutam Motors, met with newspapermen Stanley Mecebuh of the Daily Times of Nigeria, Patrick Dele-Cole also formerly of that paper and Olusegun Osoba, formerly of the Nigerian Herald.
 With 55% funding from the Ibru family, they launched The Guardian in 1983, with Alex Ibru as chairman.

-Alex was minister of Internal Affairs from 1993 to 1995.
+Alex also served as minister of Internal Affairs from 1993 to 1995.

-Goodie Ibru, who had qualified as a commercial lawyer, became president of the Nigerian Stock Exchange and chairman of Ikeja Hotels Plc (owners of the federal palace hotel & Sheraton hotels).
+Goodie Ibru, who had qualified as a commercial lawyer, became president of the Nigerian Stock Exchange and chairman of Ikeja Hotel Plc, owners of the Federal Palace Hotel and Sheraton Lagos Hotel.

-Felix Ibru studied architecture in Israel, and after teaching at Yaba College of Technology established an architectural firm, Entering politics, in 1992 Felix became the first executive governor of Delta State.
+Felix Ibru studied architecture in Israel and, after teaching at Yaba College of Technology, established an architectural firm.
+He entered politics in 1992 and became the first executive governor of Delta State.
+In 1998, Emmanuel Ibru, former board member of the Nigeria Football Federation, founded AS Racine F.C. to promote football development in Nigeria.

-In 2014, the Ibru Organization was listed by Forbes as one of the ten leading family businesses in Africa.
-Michael Ibru’s first son, Oskar Ibru, took the helm of the multinational organization in the late 1980s and has been responsible for steering the wheel since then.
+Michael Ibru’s first son, Oskar Ibru, took the helm of the multinational organisation in the early 1990s and was responsible for steering the wheel until his death on 24th September, 2025.